zubair1502/Master-Thesis/README.md

 # Master-Thesis
-Framework for automatic human and object annotation in from the scene in the form of 3D point based Pointcloud
+Framework for automatic human and object annotation from the scene in the form of 3D Pointcloud

 **Note: There is no coding in this repo since I was not allowed to showcase my code.
 This will only include the overview of my project with the complete workflow.**